Landmark Recovery’s approach to Opioid Addiction Treatment

 Naloxone was combined with buprenorphine to deter abuse of the medication.
 Naloxone is an opioid antagonist, which means that it blocks the effects of opioids at the receptor sites.
 If someone injects Suboxone, the individual will immediately go into precipitated withdrawal, which means the individual would experience physical discomfort versus a euphoric effect.

-Suboxone versus Methodone
+Suboxone versus Methadone

 While methadone is a Schedule II substance, buprenorphine is a Schedule III substance, meaning it has a lower potential for abuse.
 As a result, buprenorphine is often considered a safer opiate treatment medication than methadone.
-Much like the differences between Suboxone and Subutex, Suboxone is a much safer medication for use in treatment of opioid use disorders than Methadone as it does.
+Much like the differences between Suboxone and Subutex, Suboxone is a much safer medication for use in the treatment of opioid use disorders than Methadone as it does.

 What’s True and What’s Not about Suboxone?

 There are many opinions about medication-assisted treatment, including its efficacy and safety.
-All concerns are legitimate, but unfortunately there’s a lot of misinformation going around about Suboxone and the harm reduction model of treatment.
+All concerns are legitimate, but unfortunately, there’s a lot of misinformation going around about Suboxone and the harm reduction model of treatment.
 Below you can explore some common questions about Suboxone to get a better understanding of how this medication is used to treat opioid addictions.

 True or False: You can overdose on Suboxone just as easily as on other opiates.